10 Best Types of Investment Vehicles

 An exchange-traded fund (ETF) can be one of the more desirable investment vehicles compared to individual stocks since you can get exposure to multiple companies with a similar investment amount.

-A single fund can hold less than one hundred to a few thousand positions.
+A single fund can hold from a few hundred to a few thousand positions.

 An ETF can invest in these assets: